 Training for new users began 05/21/2018.
 Users should bring samples and at least 25ml of buffer to fill the imaging chamber.

-So far, we have had great success doing time lapse imaging on zebrafish, and cleared tissues (brain, heart, mammary tissue, skin, ovaries, spinal chord) cleared with many different clearing techniques, including iDisco+, Cubic, Scale, Clarity etc. Whole mouse brain imaging is possible thanks to a custom 2.5x imaging objective and large custom chamber.
+So far, we have had great success doing time lapse imaging on zebrafish, and cleared tissues (brain, heart, mammary tissue, skin, ovaries, spinal chord) cleared with many different clearing techniques, including iDisco+, Cubic, Scale, Clarity etc. Whole mouse brain imaging is possible thanks to a custom 2.5x imaging objective and large chamber made by Translucence Bio (part of a UCI start up company).

 Funding for the microscope was provided by the Vice Chancellor for Research, the School of Biological Sciences, the Samueli School of Medicine, the Departments of Developmental & Cell Biology, Neurobiology & Behavior and Pharmaceutical Sciences, the Center for the Neurobiology of Learning and Memory and the Chao Comprehensive Cancer Center.